 If you have any further questions please do not hesitate to contact Mr S Withers at email@example.com

 Key Stage 3

-At KS3, pupils study the following subjects: English, Mathematics, Science, RE, PE, History, Geography, Modern Foreign Languages (French, German or Spanish), Computing & ICT , Art, Technology, Music, Drama.
+At KS3, pupils study the following subjects: English, Mathematics, Science, RE, PE, History, Geography, Modern Foreign Languages, Computing & ICT , Art, Technology, Music, Drama.

-Following a pupil’s acceptance of a place at Trinity Catholic College, careful consideration is given when placing them into a Form Group.
+Following a pupil’s acceptance of a place at Trinity Catholic College, careful consideration is given when placing them into a Tutor Group.
 Most subjects are taught in teaching groups with one or two of these groups being specifically for pupils requiring support with additional needs.
 The remaining groups will be of mixed ability although there may be times when very able pupils are also allocated to a single group.
-Allocation to Teaching Groups will be determined by prior attainment.
-In Mathematics, pupils are set by ability in Year 7.
-Setting takes place if appropriate in other subjects as pupils move through the key stages.

 Key Stage 3 Assessment (without National Curriculum levels)

-We will incorporate many of the practices we have already used for many years to ensure students are being assessed meaningfully but will move towards a system of ‘Progression Maps’, which clearly indicate what a student needs to achieve and how they will reach their target / next steps.
+Here at Trinity we use ‘Progression Maps’, which clearly indicate what a student needs to achieve and how they will reach their target / next steps.

-Students will be placed on ‘Individual Flight Paths’, which will carefully track back from GCSE to the point where they are currently working.
+Students are placed on ‘Individual Flight Paths’, which carefully track back from GCSE to the point at which they are currently working.

-We will continue to use a range of information from prior attainment/data such as KS2 levels, CATs scores, reading tests, baseline assessments within departments as well as qualitative information from our partner primary schools to set appropriate and challenging targets.
+We will continue to use a range of information from prior attainment/data from KS2, CATs scores, reading tests, baseline assessments within departments as well as qualitative information from our partner primary schools to set appropriate and challenging targets.